agileware/civicrm-end-user-guide/docs/grants/what-you-need-to-know.md

     CiviGrant statuses?
 -   Do you have an application form, and if so, how can you model it using custom data?
--   What kinds of reports to you want to generate from the grant process?
+-   What kinds of reports do you want to generate from the grant process?